Communications & Media Policies

 Conduct

-We encourage you to share feedback and comments on our social media websites and on our app, however, these are moderated online discussion sites, not public forums.
+We encourage you to share feedback and comments on our provmanitoba social media, however, these are moderated online discussion sites, not public forums.
 We expect remarks to be on-topic and respectful of the rights and opinions of others.

 Providence is not responsible for comments or posts made by visitors on our social media websites.
 Such content does not necessarily reflect the opinions or policies of Providence University College or Providence Theological Seminary.